2022's Best investment:

 If you ask us if we think landscaping is a good investment, of course we’ll say that it’s a good value.
-Sure, if you’d bought a couple of blueberry bushes instead of those shares of blackberry.com stock in 2000, you would have made out ok, but it’s more than that.
-We believe that a well designed landscape offers an enjoyable outdoor space for your family that provides a solid monetary return as well.
-Research studies from all over the nation underscore that landscaping can be a great investment in your home:
+Sure, if we had worked in your backyard instead of you buying those WEWORK shares last year, you would have made out better, but it’s more than that.
+We know that a well designed landscape offers both an enjoyable outdoor space for your family and will provide a solid monetary return as well.
+Research studies from all over the nation underscore that landscaping can be a great investment in your home's equity:

 Landscaping as an investment in your home

-Smart Money Magazine notes in the March 2003 issue that spending 5 percent of the total value of your home on landscaping, and doing it wisely, you can add 15 percent or more to the value of your home.
+Smart Money Magazine notes in a past issue that spending 5 percent of the total value of your home on landscaping, and doing it wisely, you can add 15 percent or more to the value of your home.

 A Clemson University study found that landscaping can result in more than a 100% return on investment.
 The report concluded that “Homeowners wanting to increase the value of their property will do well to consider the cost-effective, return potential of quality landscaping, and to safeguard their investments by hiring licensed, professional landscape contractors to perform the work.”
 The return on investment is contingent upon the quality of the landscape installation.
 This study also found that consumers value a landscaped home up to 11.3% higher than its base price.